survivejs/webpack-book/manuscript/developing_with_webpack/01_getting_started.md

 T> It can be convenient to use a tool like *serve* (`npm install serve -g`) to serve the build directory.
 In this case, execute `serve` at the output directory and head to `localhost:3000` at your browser.
 You can configure the port through the `--port` parameter.

-T> If you want webpack to stop execution on first error, set `bail: true` option.
-Webpack will tolerate errors by default otherwise.
+T> If you want webpack to stop execution on the first error, set `bail: true` option.
+This kills entire webpack process and it is useful if you are building in a CI environment.

 ## Adding a Build Shortcut